genesiscommunitysuccess/docs/docs/01_getting-started/02_what-applications-can-i-build.md

 ---
-id: platform
+title: 'What applications can I build?'
 sidebar_label: 'What applications can I build?'
 sidebar_position: 2
-title: 'What applications can I build?'
+id: what-applications-can-i-build
 ---

 The Genesis LCNC Platform is the only Low-Code/No-Code platform designed to build core, mission-critical systems for the financial markets.